Literary-Insights/blog/src/content/blog/The Diary of a CEO - Steven Bartlett.txt-1.md

 [CLICK HERE](https://www.amazon.com/gp/search?ie=UTF8&tag=matheuspupp0a-20&linkCode=ur2&linkId=4410b525877ab397377c2b5e60711c1a&camp=1789&creative=9325&index=books&keywords=the-diary-of-a-ceo-steven-bartlett)

- Here is a summary of the praise for The Diary of a CEO:

-- Simon Sinek praises Steven Bartlett for leading a new revolution of CEOs who are willing to show vulnerability and lead with curiosity.
-He says Bartlett's book is essential for any leader wanting to develop themselves.

-- Gary Vaynerchuk says he's watched Bartlett's journey from the start and is proud of his success harnessing his passion.

-- Robert Greene says Bartlett has overcome long odds to become hugely successful and shares valuable lessons about an unconventional path to power.

-- Jay Shetty says the book guides readers to redefine success and achieve their potential through weaving research, experience and stories.

-- Marie Forleo says Bartlett's advice will supercharge chances of achieving big dreams.

-- Scott Galloway calls the book's wisdom surprising and persuasive, moving readers forward personally and professionally.

-- Mo Gawdat feels humbled by how much he learned from Bartlett's work and that it's about time we read about modern success from someone who navigated it so uniquely.

-In summary, the praise highlights Bartlett's unconventional journey to success and how his book shares valuable lessons and wisdom from his experiences to help readers achieve their goals.
-His fresh perspective as a new generation CEO is also emphasized.

 - The passage discusses five "buckets" that determine human potential: 1) knowledge, 2) skills, 3) network, 4) resources, and 5) reputation.

 - Filling these buckets in order is important, as filling one bucket helps fill the next.
 Knowledge leads to skills, which leads to network, resources, and reputation.